bomibonnie/website-hugo/content/courses/analyzing political data/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Analyzing Political Data
-summary: This course (1) introduces you to research and quantitative analysis in political science, and (2) helps you become critical consumers of quantitative analysis used in political and policy-oriented reporting.
+summary: This course (1) introduces undergraduate students to research and quantitative analysis in political science, and (2) helps them become critical consumers of quantitative analysis used in political and policy-oriented reporting.
+You can find my course outline and Stata tutorials for this course by clicking the course title above.

 weight: 1

 # Page metadata.